Work with existing on-premises proxy servers

 If WPAD is enabled in the environment and configured appropriately, the connector automatically discovers the outbound proxy server and attempt to use it.
 However, you can explicitly configure the connector to go through an outbound proxy.

-To do so, edit the C:\Program Files\Microsoft AAD App Proxy Connector\ApplicationProxyConnectorService.exe.config file and add the system.net section shown in this code sample.
+To do so, edit the C:\Program Files\Microsoft AAD App Proxy Connector\ApplicationProxyConnectorService.exe.config file, and add the system.net section shown in this code sample.
 Change proxyserver:8080 to reflect your local proxy server name or IP address, and the port that it's listening on.
+The value must have the prefix http:// even if you are using an IP address.

 <?xml version="1.0" encoding="utf-8" ?> <configuration> <system.net> <defaultProxy> <proxy proxyaddress="http://proxyserver:8080" bypassonlocal="True" usesystemdefault="True"/> </defaultProxy> </system.net> <runtime> <gcServer enabled="true"/> </runtime> <appSettings> <add key="TraceFilename" value="AadAppProxyConnector.log" /> </appSettings> </configuration>